UPPMAX/HPC-python/docs/day1/load_run_packages.rst

 **NOTE**: at HPC2N, LUNARC, and NSC, the available Python packages needs to be loaded as modules/module-bundles before using!
 See a list of some of them below, under the HPC2N/LUNARC/NSC tab or find more as mentioned above, using ``module spider -r ...``

-A selection of the Python packages and libraries installed on UPPMAX, HPC2N, LUNARC, and NSC are given in extra reading: `UPPMAX clusters <https://uppmax.github.io/HPC-python/uppmax.html>`_ and `Kebnekaise cluster <https://uppmax.github.io/HPC-python/kebnekaise.html>`_ and `LUNARC cluster <>`_ and
+A selection of the Python packages and libraries installed on UPPMAX, HPC2N, LUNARC, and NSC are given in extra reading: `UPPMAX clusters <https://uppmax.github.io/HPC-python/uppmax.html>`_ and `Kebnekaise cluster <https://uppmax.github.io/HPC-python/kebnekaise.html>`_ and eventually LUNARC cluster and NSC cluster

 .. tabs::